Amores-Valencia/ComputAR/README.md

 This application allows you to learn about a multitude of computer machines and equipment, as well as the different components of a computer.

+The download of the application can be done through this link: [ComputAR](https://www.dropbox.com/s/utvj1if32yp3p71/ComputAR.apk?dl=0)

 ![ComputAR](images/interfaz.png)